Nenind/Mahou.linux/Readme.md

 Uses [keyboard](https://github.com/boppreh/keyboard) framework.
 Has ability to change last word on f7 key press, though for it to work you'll need to set keyboard shortcut Alt+Shift to change layout in system settings, clear last word on some keys press **has no mouse clicks clear**.
+Now has ability to convert selected text on f6 key press, using improved **by_dict_conversion.py** and crossplatform clipboard framework - **pyperclip**.

+How to test:

+1. Install requirements using `pip3 install -r keyboard-testing-requirements.txt` command.
+2. In terminal run `python3 keyboard-testing.py`.
+3. Try typing some text and press f7.
+4. Try selecting text and press f6.

 # X11-Hooks.c